xNyaDev/game-mods/README.md

 Compatibility: Rally Trophy 1.01 EN/DE

 This mod can dump the key from Rally Trophy and make the game run completely decrypted if so desired.
-Designed for use with [bfstool](https://github.com/xNyaDev/bfstool)<sup>1</sup>, exports the key in a compatible format.
+Designed for use with [bfstool](https://github.com/xNyaDev/bfstool), exports the key in a compatible format.

-1. As of right now, bfstool has no decryption support, but it is planned for the near future.